Tate Modern present Hyundai Commission: Kara Walker Fons Americanus

 5th Hyundai Commission for Turbine Hall

 This is the fifth annual Hyundai Commission.
 A series of site-specific works created for the Turbine Hall by renowned international artists as part of the partnership between Tate and Hyundai Motor.
 It truly is magnificent. much more grand and detailed than I had anticipated.
 Weaving so much ancestral symbolism and literary references in these sculptures, the gushing sound of water was very soothing.
 A juxtaposition somewhat to the violent scenes portrayed here.
-I was also impressed to learn that this had been built using a sustainable process, so not to waste materials.
+I was also impressed to learn that this had been built using a sustainable process, so as not to waste materials.

 Fons Americanus is a magnificent fountain